Bring on the world

 As the airport may look different to the last time you visited watch our arriving at Auckland Airport videos to familiarise yourself before you leave.

-The ground floor of the new Transport Hub is now open at the international terminal.
+The new Transport Hub is now open at the international terminal.
 Videos for each type of transportation (including buses, taxis, rideshares (eg.Uber), shuttles and rental cars) are here.
 You can also check out our detailed airport maps.

 Travelling between terminals

-A free terminal transfer bus service operates every 15 minutes between the international and domestic terminals
+A free inter-terminal bus service operates every 15 minutes between 5am and 11pm, with the trip taking approximately ten minutes.

 Free inter terminal transfer bus